oliverius/logo/docs/part7.md

 # Inception with nested loops

-Playing around with jsLogo (TODO website) online I came up with a very simple drawing of a triangle with 3 squares, and we use all the primitives at once so we know if it works well or not.
+Playing around with [jsLogo](https://github.com/inexorabletash/jslogo) online I came up with a very simple drawing of a triangle with 3 squares, and we use all the primitives at once so we know if it works well or not.

 `cs repeat 3 [ fd 60 repeat 4 [ lt 90 bk 20 ] rt 120 ]`